 However, our efforts overall are to try to get people to move through and beyond those gateways.
 That’s where tourists can find the places in our country that they may not know about or realize that we have, our great outdoors and our music and culture.

 — BrandUSA (@BrandUSA) October 3, 2017

-Your previous large-format film, National Parks Adventure, has been very successful.
+Your previous big screen film, National Parks Adventure, has been very successful.
 What went into creating that film and the strategy behind it?

 It’s also a road trip around the country, showing audiences how different these parks are and the things you can do there.
 It really has been wildly successful, totally exceeding our our hopes and expectations.

 It was also the highest-grossing documentary worldwide in 2016.
 It won five of the six Giant Screen Cinema Association Awards, and it has been seen by nearly four million people around the world.
 It’s been in theaters since February 2016, and will continue to run for a number of years.
 We’ve done research, and 81% of the people who come out of the film said they’re more likely to visit the USA, so it helps us in that way as well.

 IMAX and other large-screen film formats are the biggest and most immersive kind of visual medium you can create.
 Nobody forgets it, it’s very powerful, and it’s become a centerpiece of the kind of work we do.